szulf/game/doc.md

 ## SMALL TODOS: (ordered)

-4. change texture(?) of light bulb between lit and unlit when interacting
 5. player rotation
    - will change automatically depending on which way you moved
 6. improve the movement system